NHSDigital/dtos-cohort-manager/tests/smoke-tests/NHS.CohortManager.SmokeTests/README.md

 ## Overview

-This test automation framework utilizes SpecFlow, a behavior-driven development (BDD) tool, to create and execute smoke tests for the Cohort Manager application.
-SpecFlow allows defining test scenarios using a natural language syntax, making tests more readable and maintainable.
+This test automation framework utilises ReqnRoll, a behavior-driven development (BDD) tool, to create and execute smoke tests for the Cohort Manager application.
+ReqnRoll allows defining test scenarios using a natural language syntax, making tests more readable and maintainable.

 ## Table of Contents